-We have an open membership policy and accept young people into the junior programme aged ‘under 14’ or older (age categories in rowing are defined in the same way as they are for school years, by your age on the preceding 1st of September, and so that’s how they are described here).
+We have an open membership policy and accept young people into the junior programme from J14 level (Year 9, age 13-14) onwards.
 Children of existing Club members younger than this may be accepted subject to an agreed level of direct parental supervision and support.

-If you would like to join our waiting list to receive information about the next junior learn-to-row course, please email our Junior Co-Ordinator mailto:email@example.com – and let him have the Junior’s details – name, date of birth, address and a parental contact phone number.
+If you would like to join our waiting list to receive information about the next junior learn-to-row course, please email our Junior Coordinator mailto:firstname.lastname@example.org with the following details: junior’s name, date of birth, address and a parental contact name and phone number.

-Our junior training groups, described below, take account of a combination of factors that include age and progress in developing skills and experience, plus application to training and interest in racing.
-This helps us to organise the Club’s resources and is not intended to be too rigid or limiting.
+Our junior training groups are based on age, experience, progress in developing skills, commitment to training and interest in racing.
+This helps organise the Club’s resources and is not intended to be too rigid or limiting.
 What someone wants in the sport may change over time and we aim to be as flexible to individual needs as possible and to help everyone to achieve their potential in rowing.

-Ages mostly under 14s to under 16s (we do accept older beginners, but if the intake is oversubscribed they may be directed to one of our adult learn-to-row courses)
+Ages mostly J14 (Year 9) to J16 (Year 11) (we do accept older beginners, but if the intake is oversubscribed they may be directed to one of our adult learn-to-row courses)

-The beginner stage, learning basic skills and confidence, starts with the learn-to-row schemein the spring term, initially in the gym and on rowing machines.
+Learning basic skills and confidence, starts in the learn-to-row scheme in the spring term, initially in the gym and on rowing machines.
 Water sessions are then added after Easter, and this stage is normally completed by late summer.

-The development stage aims to further develop individual confidence and competence in fine boats and to learn to train for competition.
-Juniors typically spend a full year in this group when they move on from the beginners, but those aged J16 and older may (subject to progress) be offered a fast-track route to trial in the performance group after the October half term.
+Further develop individual confidence and competence in more advanced boats and to learn to train for competition.
+Juniors typically spend a full year in this group when they move on from the beginners, but those aged 15 and older may be offered a fast-track route to trial in the performance group after October half term.

 There is a more demanding programme in the performance squad, which aims to compete regularly at regional events and beyond up to national championships.
-This is not an exclusive or elite group – it’s built around young people who want to improve and believe how much they can achieve if they set effective goals.
-Commitment to training is essential, with a minimum requirement of 3 to 4 times each week depending on age and increasing as their skills, mobility, fitness and ambition develop.
+This is not an exclusive or elite group – it’s built around young people who want to improve and have ambitions to achieve goals.
+Commitment to training is essential, with a minimum requirement of 3 to 4 times each week and increasing as their skills, fitness and ambition develop.